 Healthy soil takes time to build and to maintain.
-If you’re a farmland owner or a farmer, you may have taken the time to test your soil for nutrients in the past, but you may not have made practices that support soil health part of your annual farmland negotiation.
+If you’re a farmland owner or a farmer, you may have taken the time to test your soil health for nutrients in the past, but you may not have made practices that support soil health part of your annual farmland negotiation.

 1. Establish a shared understanding of what makes for “healthy soil”